What Are We Doing About It — Executive Transitions

 As a director, there's no oversight day to day—it's just helpful to know someone's going to ask me if I had that tough conversation, if I've moved that staff situation forward, or if I approached the board or a donor with a difficult thing.
 And I found that to be really, really helpful.

 Supporting grantees through transitions requires resources and planning.
 Organizations both large and small are increasingly creating responsible transition plans — and asking funders to support them.

 At Veatch, we provide additional financial support during executive transitions in the form of minigrants, as our budget allows.
 We also signal to grantees and other partner funders that transition plans are – and should be – well received by funders.
 Lastly, we recognize the importance and complexity of transitions in conversations with grantees, and facilitate networking and access to transition-specific funding possibilities, technical assistance providers, and other social justice leaders who might have lessons learned to share.

 Give space to leaders to lead — but support them where needed.

 Our grantees prioritize the development of community leaders at every level of their organizations — many of the directors of Veatch grantees, in fact, start as entry level staff or even members, but are eventually supported by their organization into directorship roles.
-Supporting groups who conduct this type of long-term investment in their staff and membership is a cornerstone of the Veatch funding model — but it’s important to acknowledge that some of these new directors within our grantee network won’t come to the position with the same level of relationships and experiences expected of leaders within the broader non-profit community.
-Veatch values leadership development, recognizes this process takes time, and is committed facilitating, expanding and strengthening the networks of our grantees whenever possible or appropriate.
+Supporting groups who conduct this type of long-term investment in their staff and membership is a cornerstone of the Veatch funding model, but it’s important to acknowledge that some of these new directors within our grantee network won’t come to the position with the same level of relationships and experiences expected of leaders within the broader non-profit community.
+Veatch values leadership development, recognizes this process takes time, and is committed to facilitating, expanding and strengthening the networks of our grantees whenever possible or appropriate.

 Advocate for the adoption of these policies in the wider philanthropic community.